Digital Millennium Copyright Act & FAQ

 - What if I didn't know I was sharing files?

 As a user of the Tufts data network, you are responsible for all traffic to and from computers registered in your name.
 If you allow a visitor or friend to use your computer and they install and use filesharing programs and an infringement is reported, you are still responsible and accountable for the violation.
 A good rule of thumb here is to never allow others to use your computer or prohibit guests from installing anything on the machine.
-If you are not sure what is running on your computer or have reason to believe that your machine may be sharing files and need help please contact the Customer Support Center at 617-627-4865 or visit our walk-in center in the Arena Computing Annex behind Pearson Laboratory.
+If you are not sure what is running on your computer or have reason to believe that your machine may be sharing files and need help please contact the Tufts Technology Support Center at 617-627-4865 or visit the Tufts Technology Services walk-in center, located on the Medford campus in Eaton Hall (Google Maps.
 One of our Student Computing Consultants would be happy to take a look at it for you!